 Though the investing option via Starship costs $1/month, our tax-free HSA option is still free.
 This very well may be an instance in which fees are worth it … just sayin’.

 Invest in … You

-If you’re just dipping your toes into the world of HSAs, you may be overwhelmed with all the specifics of both your HSA and your HDHP.
+And if you’re just dipping your toes into the world of HSAs, you may be overwhelmed with all the specifics of both your HSA and your HDHP.
 And the acronyms—why are there so many acronyms?!

 But there are two important things to keep in mind as an HSA beginner: avoid HSA fees.
 After all, you shouldn’t have to pay to use your money.
 And of course: invest, invest, invest.
 (Your HSA, that is.)